cachance7/trybuynumber/README.md

 ```

-Alternatively, you can specify the path to a JSON config file which specifies multiple sets of credentials.
+Alternatively, you can specify the path to a JSON config file which contains different sets of credentials.

 ```
 var trybuynumber = require('trybuynumber');